JoshDoody/fsn/_book_excerpts/promotion/what-is-your-target-job.md

 ---
 layout: book_page
 title: What is your target job?
-tagline: Defining your goal for your next job promotion
+subhead: Defining your goal for your next job promotion
 excerpt: Your first step to getting promoted is to set your target job.
 What specific job do you want to do next?
 context: promotion
 last_modified_at: 2016-06-23